panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 300 seconds and even 90 seconds are way more than a user would expect a simple network request to complete.

+Open the [demo](https://codesandbox.io/s/strange-merkle-xqs7n?file=/src/index.html:271-470) and click *Load games* button.
+The `fetch()` request is going to timeout at 300 seconds (in Chrome).

 ## 2. Timeout a fetch() request

-Unfortunately, by default `fetch()` API doesn't allow you to cancel programmatically a request.
-To stop a request, additionally, an [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) instance is needed.
+`fetch()` API by itself doesn't allow you to cancel programmatically a request.
+To stop a request at the desired time you need additionally an [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) instance.

-Here's a possible implementation of starting requests that timeout:
+Here's an implementation of how to create `fetch()` requests with a configurable timeout time:

 ```javascript
 async function fetchWithTimeout(resource, options) {